RealCaddish/cats-in-culture/README.md

 ***What?***

 I’m creating a map that traces the history of domestic cats over time.
-By looking at the earliest examples of cats living alongside humans to their introduction to the Americas, I hope to paint a cultural portrait of the domestication process as well as the cultural affinities and attitudes towards cats over time.
+By looking at the earliest examples of cats living alongside humans in Cyprus during the Neolithic Period, to their introduction to the Americas, I hope to paint a cultural portrait of the domestication process as well as the cultural affinities and attitudes towards cats over time.
 By tracing the domestic cat through Cyprus, Egypt, Kazakhstan, and Eurasia, I hope to create an interesting story map that showcases various points in history and how they intersect with attitudes towards cats.
 I’m planning to utilize a UI slider that can be moved forward and backward to trace these periods over time as well as points on a map that show various archaeological sites where cats are found or created via artwork.

 ***Where?***